by Chef Corso

 This hike is 80% forest.
 Which is different that most that I’ve been on.
 Flat patches, rolling patches, a few small creek crossings.
 Some areas clear with grasses or ferns.
 Some thick with shoulder high salmon berry bushes.
 Truly amazing to watch the forest change slightly with differing light and flora.

-ON THE MENU: MEAT + CHEESE + BREAD
+LUNCH: ON THE MENU: MEAT + CHEESE + BREAD

 I threw in a fresh tomato which held up and a few condiment packets.
 Little flavor bursts like these go a long way to a happy belly.

 Most of the afternoon was hugging the Elwha River with slight climbs up then back down.
 A lot of rollers and light ups and downs.
 Great cruising hiking.
+Then some fun with a tiny lens on my camera.

 I made it to the fantastic Hayes River Camp at around 5pm.
 I set up camp, made a fire, dried my socks and for the first time I could rest and breath it in.
 With the river rushing by, the fire crackling and me the only one 25 miles in, right in the middle of the park; I finally felt like I was out there.